A-N-M-Noor/mechaScratch_404/README.md

 # wro_fe_2023 Engineering Documentation
 ## Team Members:
 * A. N. M. Noor - email: nafis.noor.202012@gmail.com
-* Mir Muhammad Abidul Haq (Ahnaf) - email: abidulhaqahnaf@gmail.com
+* Mahir Tajwar Chowdhury - email: tajwar185@gmail.com

 ## Overview of our Repository
  * `chassis` - this folder contains the pictures of the chassis that we used on our robot.